Nexmo/nexmo-developer/_documentation/en/reports/overview.md

 You can query your CDRs using a wide range of filters.
 Data records are kept for thirteen months (maximum retention period).
 Records older than 13 months cannot be obtained because they are automatically deleted from the system.

-## Synchronoous and asynchronous operation
+## Synchronous and asynchronous operation

 Depending on your query pattern, you can choose from one of the two approaches for the Reports API: